 As a part of PrecISE research, participants will be assigned a treatment that targets their type of severe asthma.
 The type of severe asthma will be determined using biomarkers.
 Biomarkers are bits of information about someone based on data gathered from tests, including blood tests.
 The likelihood for a participant to receive a therapy will change based on new data that will be collected during the study.
-Adult participants in PrecISE research may receive at least three treatments, and up to six treatments.
+Adult participants in PrecISE research may receive at least three treatments, and up to five treatments.
 Adolescents may receive up to two treatments.

 How PrecISE is different from other studies in severe asthma:

 PrecISE will research new treatments in groups of patients characterized by their bodies' specific disease pathways in order to research treatments for each group.
 PrecISE will include participants with severe asthma to research new treatments.